ldn-softdev/jtc/User Guide.md

 ## Walking JSON
-Whenever there's a need to select only one or multiple JSON elements, walk-paths (`-w`) tell how to do it.
+Whenever there's a requirement to select (extract) only one or multiple JSON elements, walk-paths (`-w`) tell how to do it.
 A walk path (an argument of `-w` option) can be made of an arbitrary number of lexemes.
-Though there are only 2 types of the lexemes:
+Though there are only 2 kinds of the
+lexemes:
 - offset lexeme (`[..]`)
 - search lexeme (`<..>`, `>..<`)

 ### Walking with subscripts (offset lexemes)
 Offsets are always enclosed into square brackets `[..]`.
 Selecting JSON elements always begins from the root.
-Both arrays and objects can be subscripted using numerical offseta, though it's best to utilize literal offsets to subscript objects.
+Both arrays and objects can be subscripted using numerical offsets, though it's best to utilize literal offsets to subscript objects.
-E.g. let's select `address` of the 2nd (all the indices in the walk-path are zero-based) record in the above JSON:
+E.g., let's select `address` of the 2nd (all the indices in the walk-path are zero-based) record in the above JSON:
 ```bash
 bash $ <ab.json jtc -w'[Directory][1][address]'
 {